 The History of Duenweg, MO

-In the year 1855, two brothers, Elijah C. and James C. Webb, from Overton County, Tennessee, came to Southwest Missouri and settled in the area that eventually became Duenweg.
-Two of their nephews, Thomas C. and Solomon Webb, also settled in the area to make their homes and raise their families.
-The Civil War called to arms eight hundred men from the Duenweg community who fought for both the Union and Confederate forces.
+In the year 1855, the foundation of the town was laid when two brothers, Elijah C. and James C. Webb, made their way from Overton County, Tennessee, to settle in the picturesque region of Southwest Missouri.
+They were soon joined by their nephews, Thomas C. and Solomon Webb, who also chose to build their lives in this new environment, contributing to the development and growth of the community.
+The town faced significant challenges during the Civil War, with approximately eight hundred men from the Duenweg area enlisting to fight for both the Union and Confederate forces, illustrating the complex allegiances and conflicts that characterized the period.

 The Duenweg Bank Robbery